Rate Change Scheduled for June 1, 2020

-Many factors are considered when setting rates, but the most important are producing sufficient revenue to cover annual costs and continuing to maintain and improve the reliability of the electric system, while balancing the needs of our members.
-In order to do this well into the future, BEMC has determined the need to adjust the rates our members pay.
-Click here to download a summary of all rate changes.
+Many factors are considered when setting rates, but the most important is producing sufficient revenue to cover annual costs and continuing to maintain and improve the reliability of the electric system while balancing the needs of our members.
+BEMC has determined that a rate change is necessary in order to continue providing the service our members expect.
+The following video features Josh Winslow, CEO and Corey Thurlow, COO, as they come together to answer the questions we've heard most frequently and offer details of the changes we face.

-Prior to April 1, 2020 Prepay members paid $3 more per month for the base facility charge due to the equipment requirements for this program.
+Prior to June 1, 2020 Prepay members paid $3 more per month for the base facility charge due to the equipment requirements for this program.
 Technology and equipment have evolved over time, removing the need for the additional charge.
-Beginning April 1, Prepay will no longer have its own rate schedule; it will simply be a billing option in the standard rate schedule.
+Beginning June1, Prepay will no longer have its own rate schedule; it will simply be a billing option in the standard rate schedule.

 Wholesale Power Cost Adjustment (WPCA) - As a distribution electric cooperative, BEMC does not generate our own power.
 We buy it from our statewide organization, North Carolina Electric Membership Corporation (NCEMC).
 BEMC determines a projected cost for power that will be purchased from NCEMC, and the WPCA charge is implemented when the actual or projected cost of power from NCEMC exceeds the cost of purchased power recovered in our retail rate schedules.
 This charge helps maintain the financial integrity of the Cooperative when the cost of purchased power increases.